elylucas/ng-nest-realtime-apps/docs/lab2/getting_started.md

 ### Scaffold Angular Parts

-On the client side, we will create an Angular service to communicate with the backend and persist any client side state.
+We will create an Angular service to communicate with the backend and persist any client side state on the client side.

 Move into the **client** folder and run: